wp-plugins/amazon-link/readme.txt

+**Why do my Kindle products not show any prices?**
+Unfortunately Amazon do not provide any offer prices with any of their Kindle items.
+Although Amazon frown on putting static price info you could do this by adding `&price=` to the shortcode, as long as you put the date of the price you should be okay.

+In the next version of the plugin I might add an 'unofficial' Kindle price finder.

 **How do I add the 'Amazon Product Previews' to my posts/templates?**
 The Amazon Product Preview popups are powered by javascript hosted on the Amazon servers, and works in all locales except for Italy and Spain.